-Part 1 – You should take the (AHA Part 1) online course (either HeartCode BLS, or Heartsaver CPR/AED or Heartsaver First Aid, CPR, AED) at onlineAHA.org.
-The online HeartCode BLS part 1 courses costs $25.00.
-Once you have successfully completed the HeartCode online portion (takes 1 1/2 to 2 hours), then we can do your in-person AHA skills session in 40 min. or so.
+Part 1 – You should take one of the (AHA Part 1) online courses, at onlineAHA.org.
+That’s either AHA HeartCode BLS, or AHA Heartsaver CPR/AED or AHA Heartsaver First Aid, CPR, AED.
+The AHA online HeartCode BLS part 1 courses costs $28.50.
+First of all, you take the online (knowledge) HeartCode portion on your home computer, in your own timing.
+Email us your Part 1 online certificate.
+After that, we can do your in-person AHA skills session in 40 min. or so.

 Scam Alert !

-Please, stay away from ANY training provider that offers “100% online courses“, or “No skill test is needed“, or “online only“, or “better than AHA BLS“, or “same protocol as AHA BLS“, or “follows AHA guidelines“.
-OSHA does not recognize any first aid or CPR course that doesn’t include a hands-on function with a manikin and an instructor, and likely, your employer will not either.
+Please, stay away from ANY training provider that offers “100% online courses“, or “No skill test is needed“, or “online only“.
+This also includes “better than AHA BLS“, or “same protocol as AHA BLS“, or “follows AHA guidelines“.
+OSHA does not recognize any first aid or CPR course that doesn’t include a hands-on function with a manikin and an instructor.
+As a result, your employer will not either.
 The GA Dept. of Health doesn’t either.
 There are dozens of “un-recognized online courses” – nay, nay, stay away.